PULS! – Digital population study on health in times of crisis

 - scalable implementation of longitudinal studies

+Data is stored on servers at Heidelberg University in Germany.
 D4L Collect enables research institutions to efficiently implement population-based studies – without the need for complex in-house development of technical systems.

-The PULS study thus addresses key challenges in modern public health research:
+The PULS! study thus addresses key challenges in modern public health research:

 - Dynamic events require flexible data collection tools